Find a DoctorPatient Portal

 Neuropathy refers to damage or dysfunction of the nerves that transmit signals between the brain, spinal cord, and the rest of the body.
 These nerves control sensation, movement, and many automatic body functions, and common nerve damage symptoms may include numbness, tingling, burning pain, or muscle weakness.

-Because neuropathy can stem from many different causes — including diabetes, spine conditions, autoimmune disease, chemotherapy, infections, or stroke — evaluation often involves multiple medical specialties.
+Because neuropathy can stem from many different causes—including diabetes, spine conditions, autoimmune diseases, chemotherapy, infections, kidney disease, thyroid disorders, or inherited conditions—evaluation may involve multiple medical specialties.

 At CLS Health in Houston, physicians across several specialties collaborate to identify the underlying cause of neuropathy and guide patients toward the most appropriate treatment plan.
-Early evaluation can help prevent progression and improve quality of life.
+Early evaluation may identify a treatable cause, help manage symptoms, and reduce the risk of further complications.

 What Is Neuropathy?